hmrc/income-tax-submission-journey-tests/.github/PULL_REQUEST_TEMPLATE.md

  - [ ]  Have you assigned yourself to the PR?
  - [ ]  Have you moved the task to “in review” on JIRA?
  - [ ]  Have you checked to ensure all dependencies are up to date?
- - [ ] Have you checked to ensure its been rebased against the current version of master?
+ - [ ] Have you checked to ensure its been rebased against the current version of main?

 ##### Whilst Reviewing
  - [ ]  Have you run the journey tests?
  - [ ]  Have you looked at the JIRA story to make sure all Acceptance Criteria has been met?

 ##### After Reviewing
-- [ ] Have you checked for merge conflicts or any changes in the current master that may affect the current pull request? i.e. does it need another rebase? the current pull request?
+- [ ] Have you checked for merge conflicts or any changes in the current main that may affect the current pull request? i.e. does it need another rebase? the current pull request?
  - [ ]  Have you checked to make sure there are no builds in the pipeline before you merge?
  - [ ]  Have you moved the task to “in pipeline” on Jira?